-Now, we first have to make an important distinction between two kinds of “Law.”
+Now, we first have to make an important distinction between two kinds of ‘Law.’
 One kind is all of the ritual rules (like what you can eat and how to shave your beard) that God gave the Jewish people in the Old Testament to emphasize His special covenant with them.
-Those laws did become void for Christians living under the New Covenant (a story for a different Fish Hooks).
+Those laws did become void for Christians living under the New Covenant (Do God’s Laws Ever Become Obsolete?).
 On the other hand, the moral laws (like the Ten Commandments) are for all time, and in fact Jesus amplified them in the Sermon on the Mount (Matthew 5:17-48).
 So when we talk about Law here, we mean the moral laws that reflect God’s will for acceptable human behavior.
 When we violate those laws, we sin.
 But since Jesus forgave our sins by His death, why should we still take those laws seriously?
 If the IRS stops prosecuting, why pay taxes?
 The tax laws would have become essentially pointless!
 Isn’t it the same with God’s laws in view of the forgiveness of sins?

 Lutherans have traditionally answered this question by talking about three uses of God’s moral Law: